Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Additional Results

-We present extended results corresponding to the experiment shown in \figref{validation} (c) of the main paper, including all versions of the Temporal/Static split.
-Inspired by prior work~\cite{laura2021temporal, yun2022time}, we rigorously evaluate the temporal modeling capabilities of both the baseline (C2C~\cite{li2024c2c}) and our \ours{} by partitioning the Sth-com~\cite{li2024c2c} dataset into Temporal and Static splits.
+In this paragraph, we describe the differences between two Temporal/Static splits.
 Sevilla et al.~\cite{laura2021temporal} originally defined these splits based on cognitive science experiments on Something-Something V2~\cite{goyal2017something} verb classes: a Temporal split (18 verbs) where temporal information matters, and a Static split (18 verbs) where such information is redundant.
-However, noting that this Temporal split includes verbs requiring complex temporal reasoning such as `Folding', we reconfigure the splits based on verb semantics.
+However, noting that this Static split includes verbs requiring complex temporal reasoning such as `Folding', we reconfigure the splits based on verb semantics.
 Specifically, we categorized verbs based on this criterion: those requiring temporal information for discrimination are assigned to the Temporal split (62 verbs), while verbs distinguishable by momentary keyframes are assigned to the Static split (80 verbs).
 The indices of the verbs in the Temporal split are as follows: 0, 1, 5, 6, 14, 25, 26, 29, 30, 32, 33, 34, 35, 38, 39, 40, 41, 42, 43, 44, 45, 46, 58, 59, 60, 61, 65, 66, 67, 68, 72, 73, 74, 75, 76, 78, 79, 85, 86, 90, 91, 92, 98, 100, 103, 109, 122, 123, 131, 134, 136, 137, 139, 140, 145, 146, 147, 148, 149, 150, 153, 154.
 The indices of the verbs in the Static split are as follows: 2, 3, 8, 9, 10, 11, 12, 13, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 27, 28, 31, 36, 37, 47, 48, 49, 50, 51, 52, 53, 54, 55, 77, 80, 81, 87, 88, 93, 94, 95, 96, 97, 99, 101, 102, 104, 105, 106, 110, 111, 112, 113, 114, 115, 116, 117, 118, 119, 120, 121, 126, 127, 128, 129, 130, 132, 133, 135, 138, 141, 142, 143, 151, 152, 155, 156, 157, 158, 159, 160.
 To balance the sample sizes between the Temporal and Static splits, we excluded a few verbs with the fewest samples from the Temporal split.
-We then utilize both original and temporally shuffled inputs to assess the model's temporal modeling capability and its reliance on static cues.
-In \figref{temporal_static_full}, we present the results for the Temporal/Static splits across seen/unseen compositions.
-We also provide results applying the original Temporal/Static verb split~\cite{laura2021temporal} to Sth-com~\cite{li2024c2c}.
-In all cases, \ours{} exhibits lower performance on shuffled inputs but outperforms the baseline on original inputs.
-This indicates that \ours{} predicts verbs without relying on static cues, leading to robust improvements in verb performance regardless of the split.